Cyanne went swimming with whale sharks while she was on exchange in Australia. Read student exchange stories.

-Faculty of Health students have access to more than 100 student exchange agreements.
+Faculty of Health students have access to more than 100 exchange agreements.

 By participating in an international exchange you have the opportunity to:

-- study courses within a different culture while obtaining credit toward your UW degree.
+• study courses within a different culture while obtaining credit toward your UWaterloo degree.

 Eligibility Criteria

-Students selected for an exchange serve as ambassadors of the University of Waterloo (UW).
-As such, successful Health candidates must have:
+Students selected for an exchange serve as UW ambassadors.
+As such, successful candidates must have:

-- completed at least one academic year in the department if they are a transfer student.
+• completed at least one academic year in a Health unit if they are a transfer student.

 Student records, including current and past academic integrity records, will be considered prior to endorsement.
 Minor infractions will not automatically exclude a candidate from consideration.
 Each candidate is assessed on an individual basis.